-The Pop Tarts logo is tied to when ordinary pastries became a beloved treat for millions.
-The original idea—to create a simple and convenient breakfast—quickly became a hit thanks to the sweet frosting and rich flavors that families grew to love.
+The Pop-Tarts logo is tied to the rise of ordinary pastries as a beloved treat for millions.
+The original idea to create a simple and convenient breakfast quickly became a hit thanks to the sweet frosting and rich flavors that families grew to love.

 Introducing frosted versions in 1967 was a major milestone, greatly increasing their appeal.
-Initially, there were concerns about the frosting melting in the toaster, but engineers developed a heat-resistant formula to ensure success.
+Initially, there were concerns that the frosting would melt in the toaster, but engineers developed a heat-resistant formula to prevent that.

 The 1970s saw a rapid expansion of flavors, including vanilla, chocolate, and other dessert-inspired varieties.
 These treats became a breakfast staple, especially among children and teenagers, cementing their place in American culture.